Kalinga (province): Geography

 Kalinga covers a total area of 3,231.25 km2 occupying the central section of the Cordillera Administrative Region in Luzon.
 The province is bordered by Mountain Province to the south, Abra to the west, Isabela to the east, Cagayan to the northeast, and Apayao to the north.

 Large swaths of the province's lowlands are open grassland suitable for pasture, while the highlands have extensive areas of tropical rainforest.
 In higher elevations to the west, particularly in the mountains of Balbalan, lie some of the most intact pine forests of Luzon island.
 Rizal and Tabuk with their flatlands are the biggest rice producers.
 Next in rice production are the mountainous area, and of note are the rice terraces of Balbalan, Lubuagan, Pasil, Pinukpuk, Tinglayan, and Tanudan.

+Climate

+Kalinga features a Type III climate, characterized by a short, dry season from November to April and a relatively long wet season from May to October.
+Situated within the mountainous Cordillera Administrative Region, the province experiences average temperatures ranging from 17 to 22 degrees Celsius, though some areas can be warmer or cooler depending on altitude.
+It is prone to significant rainfall, particularly from July to October, with an average annual precipitation in some areas reaching around 1,755 mm.